-In December 2014, the Company entered into a collaboration agreement (as amended, the "Collaboration") with MD Anderson, which provides for the conduct of preclinical and clinical research for TK216 in exchange for certain program payments.
+In December 2014, the Company entered into a collaboration agreement (as amended, the "Collaboration") with MD Anderson, which provides for the conduct of preclinical and clinical research for ONCT-216 in exchange for certain program payments.
 If MD Anderson successfully completes all the requirements of the Collaboration in full and the program is successfully commercialized, the Company will be required to pay aggregate milestone payments of \$1.0 million based on net product sales.
-In July 2020, the

-Company entered into a research agreement with MD Anderson for certain services up to an aggregate cost of \$293,000.
-The amount recorded as research and development expense for the year ended December 31, 2020 was \$122,000 and the amount was insignificant for the year ended December 31, 2019.
+In July 2020 and September 2021, the Company entered into two research agreements with MD Anderson for certain services up to an aggregate cost of \$0.8 million.
+The amount recorded as research and development expense for the years ended December 31, 2022 and 2021 was \$0.5 million and \$0.1 million, respectively.